Determining cancer cells division strategy: Discussions

-Moreover, the model we present is not limited to exponential growth, a major assumption in most of the analytical modelizations present in literature~\cite{Jia2021}.
+The model we present is not limited to exponential growth, a major assumption in most of the analytical modelizations present in literature~\cite{Jia2021}.
 In fact, while this common assumption holds for various cell types, it is not universal.
 For example, the evolution of the size distributions in Schizosaccharomyces pombe (fission yeast) is a case where the increase of cell size with time after birth is non-exponential \cite{Nobs2014, Nakaoka2017}.

-Analyzing the maximum fraction of cells found in the first generation, we found that in order for the model to correctly reproduce observations, cell division time has to be given by the sum of a minimum of three independent and exponentially distributed intermediate times.
-Notably, this is in accordance with the evidence Chao and coworkers provide of the human cell cycle as a series of uncoupled, memory-less phases~\cite{Chao2019}.
-In particular, it is well known that the cell cycle is canonically described as a series of four consecutive phases: G1, S, G2, and M. In single cells, the duration of each phase varies, but the quantitative laws that govern phase durations are not well understood.
-Using time-lapse microscopy, they found that each phase duration follows an Erlang distribution and is statistically independent from other phases.

-Interestingly, we found that subpopulation distributions are well described by Gaussians, thus a good description of the size dynamics is provided following the evolution of first and second moments.

-Finally, we measure the division noise as CTV noise through correlation analysis, finding that the shapes of the generation fraction curves were compatible with a symmetrical division with fluctuations around the mean up to ten percent.

-We note that our results depends on both the generations fractions and the FSS signal.
+We note that our results depend on both the generation fractions and the FSC signal.
 While fraction signals are reasonably solid, the forward scattering can only be considered as a proxy for cell size, thus future works should focus on finding a better descriptor.
-On the analytical point of view, further investigations on both fluctuations on the key parameters (e.g. $\kappa$ and $\lambda$), and on combining different strategies in different tasks should be performed.
+From the analytical point of view, further investigations on both fluctuations on the key parameters (e.g. $\kappa$ and $\lambda$), and on combining different strategies in different tasks should be performed.

 In conclusion, we proposed an experimental and theoretical apparatus to characterize the growth and division of leukemia cells.
-We found that (i) while following a size-like homeostatic strategy, Jurkat cell (ii) need to complete a certain number of tasks before dividing, which are independent and exponentially distributed. (iii) Experimental data are well reproduced by a minimal model that depends on relatively few, physically meaningful parameters.
+We found that (i) while following a size-like homeostatic strategy, Jurkat cells (ii) need to pass a certain number of intermediate states before dividing, which are independent and exponentially distributed. (iii) Experimental data are well reproduced by a minimal model that depends on relatively few, physically meaningful parameters.